onbased/ovarosboutique.hu/content/english/gallery/_index.md

 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "Where you can retire.
-Where they could look inside.
-Where you can leave the city noise, rush, and stress behind for a few days.
-We wait."
+description : "A place to retreat.
+Where you can turn inward.
+Where you can leave behind the noise of the city, the rush, and the stress for a few days.
+We warmly welcome you!"
 # Gallery images
 galleryFolder: "images/gallery/"
 ---